spyhunter99/FindBugsAggregate/readme.md

 Maven reporting plugins have no mechanism for depending on the output of another reporting plugin.
 More over, there's no way to specify that this plugin must run after the actual find bugs analysis on all child modules.

-Unfortunately, this means you have to run `findbugs:findbugs` before `mvn site`
+Unfortunately, this means you have to run `findbugs:findbugs` or `spotbugs:spotbugs` before `mvn site`

 ## Usage